SheranD9/SheranD9/README.md

 # 💫 About Me:
 👋 Hey!
 I'm a Front-End Developer<br>I build modern, responsive websites that blend clean design with smooth functionality.
 With a solid grasp of HTML, CSS, and JavaScript, I'm diving deeper into React and TypeScript to craft seamless user experiences.
-I'm all about turning ideas into interactive, accessible, and visually appealing web apps.<br><br>🌱 Currently exploring: SCSS, TypeScript, performance optimization, and advanced React techniques<br>🛠 Tools I enjoy: React, JavaScript, SCSS, Figma<br>🚀 Passionate about writing clean code and building interfaces people love to use<br><br>Let’s build something awesome together! ✨<br><br>
+I'm all about turning ideas into interactive, accessible, and visually appealing web apps.<br><br>🌱 Currently exploring: SCSS, TypeScript, performance optimization, and advanced React techniques<br>🛠 Tools I enjoy:  JavaScript, SCSS, Figma<br>🚀 Passionate about writing clean code and building interfaces people love to use<br><br>Let’s build something awesome together! ✨<br><br>

 ## 🌐 Socials: